yorelisacodes/CodeWars/README.md

 Example(Input --> Output):

 "The greatest victory is that which requires no battle" --> "battle no requires which that is victory greatest The"

+31.Vowel Count

+DESCRIPTION:
+Return the number (count) of vowels in the given string.

+We will consider a, e, i, o, u as vowels for this Kata (but not y).

+The input string will only consist of lower case letters and/or spaces.